Proximify/packman/README.md

 # Packman

 This Composer plugin creates a package manager and serves private packages to Composer from a local web server.
 By default, it creates one package manager per project.
-A local web server is started and stopped automatically when needed by a composer task (using URL `http://localhost:8081` by default).
+A local web server is started and stopped automatically when needed by a composer task (usually `http://localhost:8081`).
 Packman assumes that all private packages have the same namespace and that their source is hosted at a common location (e.g. `https://github.com/CompanyName/...`).

 ## How it works